-The Plateau is the hipster, artsy neighborhood filled with color, life, and attitude.
+The Plateau is a hipster, artsy neighborhood filled with color, life, and attitude.
 Our apartment overlooked Mont-Royal near Saint-Laurent Boulevard – a perfect perch above the bars, cafés, specialty boutiques, and resale shops that line the streets in abundance.

 Mont-Royal divides the Plateau and Mile End districts, so technically we stayed in the Plateau and looked across Mont-Royal to the Mile End neighborhood, both of which are part of the Plateau-Mont-Royal borough.

 The best thing to do in the Plateau?
 Wander.
-Stroll the streets, have a coffee, take in the daily life, and admire the colorful buildings and the fabulous street art.
+Stroll the streets, have a coffee, take in daily life, and admire the colorful buildings and the fabulous street art.

 Getting downtown from the Plateau is simple – it’s just a straight walk down Saint Laurent Boulevard.
 The journey from Mont-Royal to Rue Sherbrooke is about a mile / 1.6 kilometers.